Karl Friedrich Lebrecht von Normann-Ehrenfels is inextricably linked to the organization, action and fate of the Battalion of the Philhellenes.

 Norman’s contribution to the Greek Revolution was first honored in Messolonghi, where one of the canon positions of the fortifications of 1825-26 was named after him.
 The body of the great Philhellene was buried there.
 This part of the fort was completely blown up during the fall of Messolonghi by the Turks.

-The name of General Norman is also placed in a central position on the Monument of the Philhellenes of the Catholic Church of Nafplio.
+The name of General Normann is also placed in a central position on the Monument of the Philhellenes of the Catholic Church of Nafplio.

-A small street in the historic center of Athens, perpendicular to Ermou Street, bears the name “Normanou Street”, after the great Philhellene General Norman.
+A small street in the historic center of Athens, perpendicular to Ermou Street, bears the name “Normanou Street”, after the great Philhellene General Normann.

 A stone column from 1830 in Waldkirchen, Bavaria, also mentions his struggle for the freedom of the Greeks.
 Finally, his name is also written in golden letters, along with that of other freedom fighters of 1821, and Philhellenes, such as Lord Byron and Fabvier, at the Propylaea in Munich.

-General Norman was honored by France with the Order of the Knight of the Legion of Honor on December 10, 1808.
+General Normann was honored by France with the Order of the Knight of the Legion of Honor on December 10, 1808.

 Greece and the Greeks will forever express feelings of immense gratitude for this emblematic noble German General and will always honor him for his heroic contribution to the struggle for the independence of Greece.